benmvp/slides/2022/connecttech/webdev.md

 NOTES:

 - This is the layout that this contrived example is building
-- Got a "frame" that span the top
+- We got a "frame" that spans the top
 - Then 3 frames in a column
   - Outer ones are fixed and the middle one flexes
 - So lets say "Frame 1" is your global header